glegoux/browsing-history-shell/README.md

 4) You can update your script with an `git pull` into **[local_git_repository]**.

-Of course, you also can just copy the content of `.bashrc_browsing_history`, but the automatic updating will more complicated.
+Of course, you also can just copy the content of `.bashrc_browsing_history`, but the automatic updating will be more complicated.

 Let's go and enjoy.